fylgja/site/src/components/sass.md

 preview: "sass.png"
 ---

-Adds more SCSS super powers functions.
+Adds more SCSS super power functions.

-This repo will add more functions that adds options not found in the core sass project.
+This repo will add more functions and adds options not found in the core sass project.

 ## Installation